Comments On Torsion and MacDowell-Mansouri gravity: Final Remarks

-We consider two different Cartan-Killing forms that can be derived from the Lie algebra in $\mathfrak{so}(4,1)$, one in the adjoint representation and the other one is coming from the fundamental representation.
-We use a representation of the Lie algebra as a direct sum of the two vector spaces $ \mathfrak{so}(4,1)\cong \mathfrak{so}(3,1)\oplus \mathbb{R}^{3,1} $ and the actions constructedare topological.
-The dynamics are obtained by explicitly breaking $ \mathfrak{so}(4,1) $ to $\mathfrak{so}(3,1)$.
-In $\mathfrak{so}(3,1)$, it is possible to find two Cartan-Killing forms $\epsilon^{IJKL}$ and $\eta_{IJ,KL}$, and identify two metrics coming from the broken sector and one related to the unbroken one.
-In MM models, one usually works with form $\epsilon^{IJKL}$, but to have a more general contribution to the dynamics we constructed the action from a linear combination of the Cartan-Killing forms.
+{In this paper inspired by the MM theory of gravity, we have written a generalization, by replacing the coupling constants with fields, on the different invariants that can be {constructed} in 4 dimensions.
+By analyzing the equations of motion for the new fields, we see that we have Einstein equations with torsion contributions.} We consider two different Cartan-Killing forms that can be derived from the Lie algebra in $\mathfrak{so}(4,1)$, one in the adjoint representation and the other one coming from the fundamental representation.
+We use a representation of the Lie algebra as a direct sum of the two vector spaces $ \mathfrak{so}(4,1)\cong \mathfrak{so}(3,1)\oplus \mathbb{R}^{3,1}$ and the actions constructed are topological.
+The dynamics is obtained by explicitly breaking $\mathfrak{so}(4,1)$ to $\mathfrak{so}(3,1)$.
+In $\mathfrak{so}(3,1)$, it is possible to find two Cartan-Killing forms $\epsilon^{abcd}$ and $\eta_{ab,cd}$, and identify two metrics coming from the broken sector and one related to the unbroken one.
+In MM models, one usually works with the form $\epsilon^{abcd}$, but in order to have a general contribution to the dynamics, we constructed the action from a linear combination of the Cartan-Killing forms.
 We obtain the Palatini action, the cosmological constant term, the Euler and Pontrjagin terms (as in MM) but also get the Nieh-Yan class independent from Holst term.

-The introducction of three arbitrary parameters associated with each Cartan-Killing form (one of them related to the Immirzi's parameter), and inspired by the recently proposed works on the treatment of the Immirzi parameter as a field \cite{Torres-Gomez-Krasnov,Taveras-Yunes}, we considered these free parameters as fields and calculated the dynamics coming from these new fields.
-As expected, we get a non zero torsion, that in general depends on the new fields. {Another important result is that the Holst is related to the Pontrjagin class of $SO(3,1)$.}\\ We where able to calculate two solutions for the torsion.
-From the first one, we can relate the cosmological constant to the Euler class and the volume of the manifold.\\ More general torsion contributions can be introduced (i.e. fermion contributions, with and without supersymetry).
-Finally we believe that these formulations might shed light on the significance of the Immirizi parameter.
+The introduction of three arbitrary parameters (one of them related to the Immirzi's parameter), is inspired by works treating the Immirzi parameter as a field \cite{Torres-Gomez-Krasnov,Taveras-Yunes}, we considered the new parameters as fields and calculated the dynamics coming from these new fields.
+As expected, we get a non zero torsion {theory}, that in general depends on the new fields.
+Also, we find that the Holst {term} is related to the Pontrjagin class of $SO(3,1)$.

+The presence of the new parameters might induce an effective non constant $\Lambda$.
+This new $\Lambda$ can depend on the new fields and the volume of the universe and therefore might shed some light on the smallness of the cosmological constant.
+This issue is under research and will be reported elsewhere.